labvisio/is-aruco-calib-py/README.md

 is-aruco-calib-intrinsic ./etc/conf/calibrate-aruco.json
 ```

 When you run the program, the following screen will appear.
-Please note that in the top corner of the image, you'll see the amount of images captured for calibration. n.
+Please note that in the top corner of the image, you'll see the amount of images captured for calibration.
 The script automatically identifies when the CharUco board moves and only accepts detection if at least half of the corners are detected.
 So, when to number of detections reach the desired amount, the calibration is done and saved.

 ![image](etc/images/intrinsinc-screenshot.png)